-For instance, some journalists and activists are reported to be under spy by the government, some of them have their telephone numbers blocked, email hacked, passport seized, and in some cases bank accounts restricted.
+For instance, some journalists and activists are reported to be under spy by the government, some of them have their telephone numbers blocked, email hacked, passports seized, and in some cases bank accounts restricted.

 A pointer case is the #EndSARS movement where the government restricted bank account numbers of some conveners and placed them under surveillance.
 While some have fled the country as a result of threats to their life.

-The Nigerian state lacks the culture of allowing its citizens to enjoy freedom of expression, and this has been transmitted from the military regime to the current democratic dispensation.
-The introduction of the Official Secrets Act by the military, internalized by the civil servants, now makes it difficult for the application of the Freedom of Information Act, 2011, and this shows the Nigerian State’s love for repression and lack of accountability.
+The Nigerian state lacks the culture of allowing its citizens to enjoy the freedom of expression, and this has been transmitted from the military regime to the current democratic dispensation.
+The introduction of the Official Secrets Act by the military, internalized by the civil servants, now makes it difficult for application of the Freedom of Information Act, of 2011, and this shows the Nigerian State’s love for repression and lack of accountability.